schneik80/Fusion-Assembly-Tab/README.md

 ## How to install  with script

-Download the tabtoolbar folder and place in your fusion scripts folder.
+Download the tabtoolbar folder and place in your Fusion scripts folder.

-Launch Fusion and open the Scripts and Add-ins manager on the Utilities tab of a design document.
+Launch Fusion and open the **Scripts and Add-ins manager** on the Utilities tab of a design document.

 Run the "TabToolbar" script and follow prompts.